awsdocs/amazon-cloudsearch-developer-guide/doc_source/what-is-cloudsearch.md

 You can interact with Amazon CloudSearch through the AWS Management Console, AWS SDKs, or AWS CLI\.
 While you can also submit API requests directly to Amazon CloudSearch, the SDKs and AWS CLI automatically sign your requests as needed and provide centralized tools for interacting with Amazon CloudSearch domains in conjunction with other AWS services\.
 For information about the AWS SDKs, see [Tools for Amazon Web Services](http://aws.amazon.com/tools/)\.
 For information about installing and using the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 For more information about configuring and managing your search domains, getting your data into Amazon CloudSearch, submitting search requests, and processing the responses, see:
-+ [Preparing Your Data](preparing-data.md)—how to format your data so you can upload it to an Amazon CloudSearch domain for indexing\,
++ [Preparing Your Data](preparing-data.md)—how to format your data so you can upload it to an Amazon CloudSearch domain for indexing
-+ [Configuring Index Fields](configuring-index-fields.md)—how to configure indexing options for an Amazon CloudSearch domain\,
++ [Configuring Index Fields](configuring-index-fields.md)—how to configure indexing options for an Amazon CloudSearch domain
-+ [Searching Your Data with Amazon CloudSearch](searching.md)—how to use the Amazon CloudSearch query language\,
++ [Searching Your Data with Amazon CloudSearch](searching.md)—how to use the Amazon CloudSearch query language
-+ [Controlling Search Results](controlling-search-results.md)—how to sort, filter, and paginate search results\.
++ [Controlling Search Results](controlling-search-results.md)—how to sort, filter, and paginate search results

 ## Accessing Amazon CloudSearch<a name="accessing-cloudsearch"></a>